kayex/sirius/README.md

 # sirius ⚡
 ![](https://travis-ci.org/kayex/sirius.svg?branch=develop)

-An extension framework for Slack.
+An extension server for Slack.

 Extensions are small pieces of user-created functionality that enhance the default Slack experience.
 For example, the `thumbs_up` extension converts `(y)` to `👍` in all outgoing messages.